Spock had the ultimate analytical mind. But even a Vulcan can overlook some minor details. Or, to be fair, the Vulcan's creators can.

 Shouldn't you be meditating, Spock?

 In the middle of this classic season two opener, Spock enters a meditative state called plak tow.
-We see close up shots of him deep in the trance, with his hands clutched before his face as he eyes practically roll back into his skull.
+We see close up shots of him deep in the trance, with his hands clutched before his face as his eyes practically roll back into his skull.
 However, after T'Pring chooses Kirk as her champion, there is a cut to a wide shot.
 In the background, you can see Leonard Nimoy waiting around with his hands behind his back.

 Batten down the bridge!